Private Sewer Lateral Program

 - Common Interest Developments and Commercial Properties, every ten years

 - Applies for any permit or other approval needed for construction, remodeling, modification or alteration of any structure with a private sewer lateral within the City;

 - Engages in any activities on the property that require an application for a permit to be made;

 - Undertakes significant remodeling (remodel costs exceed Seventy-Five Thousand ($75,000) Dollars; or

 - Undertakes a remodel to add a bathroom or major plumbing.

 Based on the inspection report corrective actions for the maintenance, repair, rehabilitation and replacement of the private sewer lateral maybe required.

-- Private Sewer Lateral Certification Application Certification section only required if authorized third party vendor conducts and completes Inspection and Observation Report
+- Private Sewer Lateral Certification Application (PDF) - Certification section only required if authorized third party vendor conducts and completes Inspection and Observation Report

-- Inspection and Observation Report Required if authorized third party vendor conducts inspection
+- Inspection and Observation Report (PDF) - Required if authorized third party vendor conducts inspection (include video file)

-- Plumber submits inspection report & video to City & property owner for review.
+- Plumber submits inspection report and video to City and property owner for review